 Hume’s third philosophical tool is the “fork,” the principle that truths can be divided into two kinds.
 The first kind of truth deals with relations of ideas, such as true statements in mathematics—for example, that the sum of the angles in a triangle equals 180 degrees.
 These kinds of truth are necessary—once they’ve been proven, they stay proven.
 The second kind of truth deals is in matters of fact, which concerns things that exist in the world.

-The theories Hume develops in the Treatise have their foundations in the writings of John Locke and George Berkeley, and Hume is associated with these two men as the third in the series of great British empiricists.
+The theories Hume develops in A Treatise of Human Nature have their foundations in the writings of John Locke and George Berkeley, and Hume is associated with these two men as the third in the series of great British empiricists.
 Like Hume, Locke denied the existence of innate ideas, dividing the sources of our ideas into two categories: those derived from sensation through the use of our sense organs and those derived from reflection through our own mental processes.
 Hume makes use of Locke’s distinction in his own theory of ideas, though he alters the terminology.
 For Hume, sensations and reflections both fall under the term impressions, while he reserves the term ideas for the results of mental processes such as imagination and memory.
 Hume’s discussion of abstract ideas rests on his acceptance of Berkeley’s claim that the idea we have of a general term always springs from a specific experience, though used in a general way.
 Hume praised this explanation but further clarified how a general term could stand for several similar, but specific, experiences.